marcelo721/marcelo721/README.md

 - Machine Learning basics

 ## 👨‍💻 About Me
-- 🎓 Third-semester student at the Federal University of Ceará
+- 🎓 Fourth-semester student at the Federal University of Ceará
 - 🤖 Passionate about AI and machine learning
 - 💼 Aspiring to become a full-stack developer